With an almost endless amount of hotels, resorts, Airbnbs, and vacation rentals, it can be overwhelming to pick one for your next vacation.

 Worldmark San Francisco-Fisherman’s Wharf (California)

 The San Francisco resort is located in the city’s heart and offers stunning views of the Golden Gate Bridge and Alcatraz.
 The resort is close to San Francisco attractions such as Fisherman’s Wharf, Pier 39, and the Embarcadero.
+If you’re not making your way up to Wine Country, take advantage of San Francisco wine tastings while in town.

 Make sure to take the self-guided tour of Alcatraz.
 Being in a prison cell was eerie, and learning about the inmates was a different experience.
 If you have only seen the golden gate bridge in a photo, you must walk it and enjoy one of the most iconic bridges ever built.
 The walk on the bridge took me about 45 minutes, so wear your running shoes.